felipe90/electrolab/README.md

-# angular-seed — the seed for AngularJS apps

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+# Electrolab Admin Plataform (based on angular-sedd)

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone and install the dependencies:

 ### Prerequisites